Ireland in the Eurovision Song Contest 2020

-Ireland was set to be represented at the Eurovision Song Contest 2020 with the song "Story of My Life", performed by Lesley Roy and written by herself, Catt Gravitt, Robert Marvin, and Tom Shapiro.
-The song and the singer were internally selected on 5 March 2020 by the Irish broadcaster Raidió Teilifís Éireann (RTÉ) to represent the nation at the 2020 contest in Rotterdam, the Netherlands.
+Ireland was set to be represented at the Eurovision Song Contest 2020 with the song "Story of My Life", written by Lesley Roy, Catt Gravitt, Robert Marvin, and Tom Shapiro, and performed by Roy herself.
+The Irish participating broadcaster, Raidió Teilifís Éireann (RTÉ), internally selected its entry for the contest, which was announced on 5 March 2020.
 However, due to the COVID-19 pandemic in Europe, the contest was cancelled.

-Ireland was drawn to compete in the first half of the first semi-final of the Eurovision Song Contest, which would've taken place on 12 May 2020.
+Ireland was drawn to compete in the first half of the first semi-final of the Eurovision Song Contest, which would have taken place on 12 May 2020.